MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 If you have a wired Xbox controller, plug it in to your PC.

 Some games and apps use the Xbox controller differently than it's used in mixed reality.
-To use the controller for a game or app, select "Use as gamepad" on the app bar or say, "Use as gamepad."
+To use the controller for a game or app, select "Use as gamepad" on the app bar or say "Use as gamepad."
 To switch the controller back to mixed reality, select "Use as gamepad"  again, or say "Use with gaze."

 ## How do I pair new controllers if Windows Mixed Reality is already set up on my PC

 If you're pairing your controllers to your headset, use the companion app (the [Mixed Reality Portal](install-windows-mixed-reality.md#launch-mixed-reality-portal) can help you find a companion app to launch or give you a list of companion apps that you can select from).

-## How can I return my controllers to their factory pairing
+## How can I return my controllers to their factory pairing and/or pair them directly with a supported Windows Mixed Reality headset?

 To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, run the headset's device companion app and follow the instructions for motion controller pairing.
-For example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app automatically installed the first time the headset is plugged in.
+For example, the "HP Reverb G2 VR Headset Setup" app or the "Samsung HMD Odyssey+ Setup" app automatically installed the first time the headset is plugged in, but you can also get them from the Microsoft Store.

 ## My motion controllers are not pairing to my PC

-* If the controllers don’t turn on, insert fresh batteries.
+* If the controllers don’t turn on, insert fresh batteries or recharge them if they are rechargeable.
 If this doesn’t fix it, restore the device to its factory settings by powering on the device while holding down the pairing buttons.
 For more information, see the [device recovery steps](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings).
 * If the controllers turn on while you're using an external Bluetooth adapter, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
 If it still doesn’t work, run the Bluetooth Troubleshooter in Settings > Update & Security > Troubleshoot > Bluetooth.
 * If you're using a Qualcomm adapter and the PC just crashed, restart the PC.
 * Try restarting the motion controllers that aren’t pairing, one at a time, then restart the PC.
 * The motion controller cache may be corrupt.
 To fix this problem, see these [steps](motion-controller-problems.md#motion-controller-leds-are-not-lit-but-the-buttons-and-thumbstick-still-work-in-mixed-reality-portal).
-* If steps fix the problem, you should contact the manufacturer.
+* If steps don't fix the problem, you should contact your retailer or equipment manufacturer for a replacement or exchange.

 ## My paired controllers don’t show up in the Mixed Reality Portal